CatDN/hello_pypi-cat/README.md

 # hello_pypi-cat
-Simple python package configuration for publishing to pypi.
+Simple python package configuration for publishing to pypi (test pypi in this case).

 ## How to: